FOREX-Dollar heads for biggest monthly loss since 2010 ahead of Powell speech

 Markets show investors are attaching a probability of 63.5% odds that the Fed raises interest rates by just half a point on Dec.
 14, and a 36.5% chance of another 75 basis point hike.
 FEDWATCH

-New York Fed President John Williams said on Monday that the central bank needs to press forward with rate rises, and St. Louis Fed President James Bullard said there is still "a ways to go" for policy tightening.
+New York Fed President John Williams said on Monday that the central bank needed to press forward with rate rises, and St. Louis Fed President James Bullard said there was still "a ways to go" for policy tightening.

 "The underlying message is that the Fed is not happy with where inflation and employment are at the moment," Bart Wakabayashi, branch manager at State Street in Tokyo, said.